 To explain what a transition is and its effect on the school trajectory of students, it is important to first understand what the goals of schooling are.
 One of the major goals of education is the development of a high level of literacy.
 How do we define literacy?
 According to the definition of the UNESCO used in Alidou and Glanz ‘s most recent report (Alidou and Glanz (2015) i),

 “[…] literacy is the ability to identify, understand, interpret, create, communicate and compute, using printed and written materials associated with varying contexts.
 Literacy learning is a continuum, enabling individuals to achieve their goals, develop their knowledge and potential and participate fully in the community and wider society.”
-(UNESCO, 2005: 21).
+(UNESCO, 2003: 21 i)

 In other words, literacy development depends on continuity.
 In language learning education, the goal of continuity is cumulative language development throughout the biography so that gains are not diminished or lost by change of institutions or responsible actors.
 There are three important types of continuity (see Herzog, Le Pichon and Siarova (2017) i):

 - biographical continuity, deals with the collaboration between educational institutions, but also the different educational environments, formal and informal, wherein children participate, such as youth associations, family life and social structures;

 - thematic continuity, revolves around a consistent and appropriate level of study material for the pupils;

 - plurilingual continuity, ensures that students’ multilingual skills and competences are taken into account and used for the improvement of their academic skills and register.